nuald/benchmarks/README.md

   - The used algorithms are similar between the languages (reference implementations), variants are acceptable if the reference implementation exists.
   - All final binaries are releases (optimized for performance if possible) as debug performance may vary too much depending on the compiler.
+  - JIT warming up is applied when necessary, the actual measurements are taken only after the test signals the runner with the TCP request.

 # UPDATE